Harish7nov/Chrome-Restorer/README.md

 # How to use it?

 First of all note the position of the mouse cursor to be pointed on the address bar of the browser that you wish to use.
-To do so, dollow the instructions in saver.py
+To do so, follow the instructions in saver.py

 Once all the links are saved, then you can direcly run restore.py to restore all the saved links.